-The more that you share your content, the more people will see and share it.
+The more you share your content, the more people will see and share it.
 Do not just share it once and forget about it.
 You will want to create a social media schedule for your articles to be posted.

-Make it Easy to Share
+Make Blog Posts Easy To Share

 As a blog owner, you likely want your content to be read by as many people as possible.
 Luckily, there are a few simple things you can do to make your posts more shareable.
 First, choose a catchy headline that accurately reflects the content of your article.
 Then, use engaging visuals, such as images, infographics, or videos, to break up your text and capture the reader’s attention.
 In addition, be sure to include social sharing buttons at the top and bottom of each post, so readers can easily share your content with their followers.

 Optimize Blog Posts For Search Engines

 Any good marketing strategy these days needs to include a robust online presence, and one of the best ways to build that presence is through a blog.
 But getting people actually to find your blog can be a challenge.
 That’s where search engine optimization comes in.
 By tailoring your blog posts to be friendly to search engines, you can help them rank higher in search results and get more exposure.
 Here are a few tips to help you optimize your blog posts for search engines: